-The Gibson ES-335 is without a doubt the quintessential semi hollow guitar.
+The Gibson ES-335 is without a doubt the quintessential semi-hollow guitar.
 Its biggest problem?
 The price.
-Even on the used market, these Gibsons hold their value like nothing else, and brand new, you’re looking at a minimum of $3000.
+Even on the used market, these Gibsons hold their value like nothing else.
+Brand new, you’re looking at a minimum of $3,000.

-If you’d love a Gibson ES-335, but perhaps can’t quite stretch to the lofty price tag, we’ve prepared a roundup of the 7 best alternatives available today in this KillerGuitarRigs Review.
+If you’d love a Gibson ES-335, but perhaps can’t quite manage the lofty price tag, we’ve prepared a roundup of the 7 Best Alternatives available today in this KillerGuitarRigs Review.
 They all share similar styling with the Gibson, and we evaluated each against the same metrics – price, build quality, playability, and tone.

-Anybody wanting to know which is the best Gibson ES-335 alternative will definitely want to keep on reading.
+Anyone wanting to know which is the best Gibson ES-335 alternative should definitely keep on reading.

 Features: Highly figured top, '57 Classic Humbuckers, Nitro laquer finish